NTU-CSIE-DSA/hw2-BicycleParkingTree/public/hw2-judge/prob.md

+## Modification Notes

+- **At any time, there's only one bicycle for each student in either Shuiyuan or the parking tree.**
+- **The time $t$ in all operations are given in an strictly ascending order.**
+- **At any time, the number `p/q` can be stored in two 64-bit integers.**

+These three constraints have been added to the problem description.
+However, if you have already received an AC on the judge, these changes will not affect your score.

 ## Problem Description

 In this problem, we will provide you with a story version, and an equivalent formal version.
 Please feel free to decide what version(s) you want to read to solve the problem.